-Travan makes an excellent choice for low-end Netfinity Servers.
+Travan and Travan NS make excellent choices for low-end Netfinity Servers.
 Its very low cost, compact form factor and high reliability make it a good solution for those who have not standardized on a competing technology or who are looking for cost-effective alternatives to their present backup solutions.

-The IBM TR-4 tape drives deliver a cost-effective solution for the entry market segment.
+The IBM NS 10/20 tape drives deliver a cost-effective solution for the entry market segment.
+The TR-4 drives give the cost conscious entry system buyer an excellent choice.